-The Operating Unit of Clinical Medicine, in collaboration with the university, is an Internal Medicine Unit, equipped with 18 to 20 beds with possibility of monitoring telemetry ECG, blood pressure, respiratory rate and oxygen saturation.
+The Clinical Medicine department is part of the larger Humanitas Internal Medicine Center and is equipped with twenty beds that provide remote monitoring of ECG, blood pressure, respiratory rate and oxygen saturation.

-The Unit deals with the conditions diagnosed by the internist from the emergency department, such as congestive heart failure, septic conditions, acute bronchopneumonia, and anemia.
+Among others, the team treats internal medicine conditions diagnosed at the Humanitas emergency department, such as congestive heart failure, septic conditions, acute bronchopneumonia, and anemia.

-- Connective tissue (undifferentiated, mixed, systemic lupus erythematosus, Sjogren’s syndrome, polymyositis / dermatomyositis, antiphospholipid syndrome, relapsing polychondritis).
+- Connective Tissue Disorders: undifferentiated, mixed, systemic lupus erythematosus, Sjogren’s syndrome, polymyositis / dermatomyositis, Antiphospholipid antibody syndrome, recurrent polychondritis;

-- Miscellaneous conditions (Behcet, Chronic urticaria and angioedema, Uveitis, hypereosinophilia, purpura).
+- Others: Behcet, Chronic urticaria and angioedema, Uveitis, Hypereosinophilia, Purpura.

 The team also provides care on an outpatient and day-hospital basis, such as for the infusion of biological drugs and immunoglobulins.